Stetchy0/ProjectPentalogy/Supplementary Items/Notable Event Summaries/Aiko's Disappearance.md

 The new leader, a kid named [[Kieran]], felt an extreme curiosity regarding the powers of Team Hope— specifically how [[Aiko]], a human, was able to harness enough power to kill Antoinette, who was half demon.
 With the help of [[Soren]], who had newly acquired illusion abilities, the new gen started planning how to effectively and quietly abduct Aiko Primavera.

+Soren’s role in this is crucial because of how he practically dropped off the face of the earth after [[The Mariposa Scandal]].

 Aiko and [[Loki]] had been living together for two years now and were practically inseparable.